Tan Chong Tee: Postwar life

-After the war, Tan participated in badminton tournaments again and eventually became a businessman.
-He retired in 1985.
+In addition to his pursuits in badminton, Tan also ventured into property development and advertising where he established himself as a successful businessman.
+After many years of hard work and dedication, he eventually retired from his business endeavors in 1985.
 In 1994, he wrote a Chinese-language memoir, FORCE 136: Story Of A WWII Resistance Fighter (ISBN 981-3029-90-0), which recounts his experiences with Force 136.
 The memoir was translated into English a year later by Lee Watt Sim and Clara Show, and published in 2001 by Asiapac Books as a comic book.
+In 2001, Tan was part of a group selected to recite the National Pledge during the National Day Parade.
+In 2002, Tan published another book named Upholding The Legacy: Singapore Badminton (ISBN 9789812292704), which covers the history of badminton in Singapore.